moustafa-elhagri/alx-system_engineering-devops/0x00-shell_basics/README.md

 Excuting 4-listmorefiles shall display the current directory contents in a long format (including hidden content).
 Excuting 5-listfilesdigitonly shall display the current directory contents in a long format with user and group IDs displayed numerically (including hidden content).
 Excuting 6-firstdirectory shall create a new directory /my_new_directory in the /tmp directory.
+Excuting 7-movethatfile shall move the file "betty" from /tmp to /tmp/my_new_directory.